MrKilljoy137xxx/OfficeAttendance-Tracker/README.md

 ***Figure 1**: The most recent version of the application's layout is represented here.*

 **Office Attendance Tracker** is a web-based application that is lightweight and intended to simplify the administration of employee attendance.
-HTML, CSS, and JavaScript are implemented to construct the application.
 The application enables users to sign in and out, view attendance history, and generate reports from a clean, responsive interface.

 This app is ideal for: